Integrative Translations

 Integrative Translations Chinese medical translations

-Infants and children Avoid feeding raw eggplant to babies and toddlers.
+Avoid feeding raw eggplant to babies and toddlers.
 Eggplant contains compounds that may irritate the digestive system.
 Nitrates in eggplant convert to nitrites when cooked and may present a hazard to infants younger than four months.
 It is important to know the symptoms of nitrite poisoning.

 People with chronic inflammatory conditions might consider limiting consumption of eggplant until the cause of the inflammation is resolved.

-Please note: The medicinal properties of eggplant are described above for educational and historical purposes only.
+Please note: The medicinal properties of eggplant described above are for educational and historical purposes only.
 This information is not intended to replace the advice of a healthcare provider.

 Integrative Translations Chinese medical translations